 Touring Your Toilet

 Begin simply by removing the lid of your toilet, setting it carefully aside, and closely examining the parts inside the tank.
-In the standard flush toilet—the type found in well over 95 percent of all homes—the parts will all be similar.
+In the standard flush toilet—the type found in most U.S. homes—the parts will all be similar.

 The handle and flush rod are the parts that initiate the flush.
 As you study the handle, you'll see that it's attached to a horizontal rod that connects to a chain or wire.
 Toilet handles sometimes loosen, and the fix is usually simple to tighten the plastic or metal mounting nut located inside the tank.
 Be aware that this nut is threaded the opposite way from the way normal nuts are threaded.
 You tighten it on the handle tailpiece by turning the nut counterclockwise.

 Extending out horizontally from the handle, a lift rod is connected to a chain that descends vertically to the bottom of the tank.
 This is the mechanism by which the flush valve at the bottom of the tank is opened to let the water flush down into the toilet bowl.
 A common problem with the lift chain is when it gets tangled or broken.
 When your toilet doesn't flush at all, or when it flushes incompletely, the problem is very often with a lift chain that is broken or needs adjusting.